hongbo-miao/ignite-lab/angular.md

 # Build an Add-in with Angular

+An add-in includes two parts, the web app and a manifest file.

 ### Step 1.
 Generate the Angular project by **Angular CLI**

 Open Visual Studio Code, Click `View` -> `Integrated Terminal`.